MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage/walkthrough-creating-a-certificate-and-user-roles.md

 ---
-title: Walkthrough: Creating a Certificate and User Roles for Service Provider Foundation
+title: Walkthrough - Creating a Certificate and User Roles for Service Provider Foundation
 description: This topic describes all the steps you need to take to create a security certificate and add it to your portal for user authentication. ms.custom: na ms.prod: system-center-threshold